What to Do if You’ve Been Served with a Personal Injury Lawsuit

 Insurance companies legally have an “implied covenant of good faith and fair dealing” duty to their clients.
 If the insurance company fails to deal fairly with you or act in good faith, then you may have grounds for a bad faith insurance lawsuit.
 Bad faith lawsuits can be brought against insurance companies by defendants in personal injury cases.
 If the insurance company is obligated to defend their insured from a lawsuit and they fail to do so, or acted in “bad faith,” against their insured, then the policyholder may be able to file a bad faith insurance lawsuit against the insurance company.

 At B&D Law Group, our priority is to help those who have been injured.
-When we file a claim on behalf of our client, we expect that they receive a reasonable settlement for their injuries from the defendant’s insurance company.
+When we file a claim on behalf of our clients, we expect that they receive a reasonable settlement for their injuries from the defendant’s insurance company.
 Our firm does not normally handle personal injury claims on behalf of defendants, but we recommend that you begin to document communications between you and your insurance company to gather evidence for your bad faith claim against your insurance.